gabriellagziel/appointnew/README.md

 The repository originally contained only `.gitignore` and `LICENSE` files.
 This README and `setup.sh` have been added to document and automate the initial setup process.

+## Personal Scheduler UI

+The `PersonalHomeScreen` under `lib/features/personal_scheduler` presents a simple calendar header with a list of sample appointments.
+A floating action button navigates to a placeholder screen for adding new appointments.
+Basic widget tests for this feature live in `test/features/personal_scheduler`.